5 steps in designing a Photo Book – Yearbookby Anna, 12 Feb 2020

 4. Add photos… reasonably

 Does more mean better?
 This rule does not apply to the number of photos per page.
 A collage of a dozen of small photos on each page will make the Photo Book look unclear.
-Bigger photos create bigger impression and make the Book easier to look through and aesthetic.
+Bigger photos create bigger impression and make the Book easier to look through.
 Hence try not to add more than six photos per page and add collages only on a few pages.

 5. Decorate the cover